 But this does not answer your question.

-the simplest way of saying this to yourself is "which of these two things provokes greater feeling in me" or some
+the simplest way of saying this to yourself is "which of these two things provokes greater feeling in me" or some statement similar to that.

-boil it down to two main things.
+This means looking at a big mess of stuff and trying to boil it down to two main things.
 Then, if necessary, doing so again at a lower level.